 3. Learning Basic Drum Beats

-Check out some great beginner drum tutorials and get a book on the subject of playing drums.
-I highly recommend Drumeo as the best place to start.
+Check out some great beginner drum lessons, courses, and/or drum books.
+I highly recommend Drumeo as a great place to start.
 You need to figure out the basics of how to:

 It’s very important to get the foundations right.
 Once you learn how to hold your drumsticks properly, it makes drumming a lot easier.
 This is because you’re working with the drumsticks rather than getting in the way of them!